Blog

 Even if the person affected does not wake up, sleep-disordered breathing can interrupt deep sleep, which relies on a very slow and specific breathing pattern.[4]

 Good-grade sleep is vital to mental health and overall well-being.
-Disturbed sleep prevents adequate memory consolidation, learning, and brain toxin removal.
+Disturbed sleep prevents adequate memory consolidation, and learning.
 Due to sleep disruption and lower oxygen levels, children with OSA are more prone to learning difficulties and behavioral problems.

 A shortage of sleep can also lead to irritability, mood swings, difficulty concentrating, and other symptoms that are often associated with ADHD.